stefanuebe/vaadin-fullcalendar/README.md

     - description (not shown via FC),
     - editable / read only
     - rendering mode (normal, background, inversed background)

+## Timezones
+Starting with 1.6.0 FC supports setting timezones.
+From this version, entries and some events work with Instant to represent the time based on UTC.
+You may set a custom timezone to display events for a user's timezone while the entries themselves still work with UTC based times.

 ## Feedback and co.
 If there are bugs or you need more features (and I'm not fast enough) feel free to contribute on GitHub. :)